Frequently Asked Questions

 Do you offer rolling admission?

 No. We accept applications once per year.
-The deadline is October 15 to begin coursework the subsequent Summer or Fall semester.
+The deadline is October 15 to begin the counseling degree the subsequent Summer or Fall semester.

 What are the concentrations in the counseling program?